NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

 AutoSDA and Nonlinear Response Analysis
 =========================================

-This example demonstrate the use of a python-based computation platform to automate seismic desing and analysis of of steel moment resisting frames (**AutoSDA**) ([GBS20]_).
+This example demonstrates the use of a Python-based computation platform to automate seismic design and analysis of of steel moment resisting frames (**AutoSDA**) ([GBS20]_).

-Design and create numerical model
+Design and create a numerical model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate to the **SIM** tab in the left menu.
-In is panel, select the **Steel Building Model** as the **Building Model Generator**.
+In this panel, select the **Steel Building Model** as the **Building Model Generator**.
 In the user interface, five major input sections: (1) Building Information, (2) ELF Parameters, (3) Member Depth, (4) Loading, and (5) Building Data Files.